 If the rim has an offset spoke line, the spoke tensions are more equal and the load on each spoke is shared more widely.
 In turn, this increases wheel stiffness and can allow for lower spoke counts or lighter rims without losing wheel reliability.
 Kinlin and Ryde (among others) offer this for rear wheels (and disc brake wheels) and we are specifying all our rear carbon rims to be built this way.

 Is there a downside?
 I don’t think so.
 Rims can appear a bit odd if you look closely but that is about it.

-Hubs from either Novatec or Shimano are used for most purposes although we are also suppliers of the Hope, Bitex (limited), DT Swiss (limited) VIA Components, Miche and Rohloff hub ranges.
+Hubs from either Novatec, Miche, Hope and Shimano are used for most purposes although we are also suppliers of the Bitex (limited), DT Swiss (limited), VIA Components and Rohloff hub ranges.

 Most are available in 9/10 speed and 11 speed Shimano / SRAM format.
 We have Campagnolo freehubs for Miche and some Novatec hubs.
-SRAM XD drivers available for Hope and Novatec hubs.
+SRAM XD drivers available for Hope, Novatec and Bitex hubs.

 Shimano needs no introduction – they are the world’s largest cycle component manufacturer.

 Shimano hubs use traditional ‘cup and cone’ hub bearings which are very low friction and adjustable by the user but do require periodic maintenance.
 I strip, grease and correctly adjust each Shimano hub before building the wheel as experience has shown inconsistency in the bearing tension and amount of grease put in at the factory.
-Correctly maintained Shimano hubs are very durable – I have a Shimano SLX front hub on my touring/all purpose bike which has done 8000 miles in 3 years in all weathers.
+Correctly maintained Shimano hubs are very durable.

 Novatec are probably the largest bike hub manufacturer in the world that nobody has heard of!
 Most Novatec products are branded with the familiar names of cycling and sold as part of a new bike.